Chart Color Schemes

 Population

-Population growth drivers in Arundel are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Arundel are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Arundel's population, as of November 2025, is approximately 11,940 people.
-This figure represents an increase of 769 individuals since the 2021 Census, which recorded a population of 11,171 people.
-The estimated resident population in June 2024 was 11,919, with an additional 76 validated new addresses contributing to this growth.
-This results in a population density ratio of 1,225 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Arundel's population growth rate of 6.9% since the 2021 census surpassed that of the SA3 area (6.5%), indicating it as a growth leader in the region.
-Overseas migration accounted for approximately 79.8% of overall population gains during recent periods, with natural growth and interstate migration also contributing positively to this trend.
+Arundel's population, as of November 2025, is approximately 11,940.
+This figure represents a growth of 769 people from the 2021 Census total of 11,171, marking an increase of 6.9%.
+The change was inferred from ABS's estimated resident population of 11,919 in June 2024 and additional 76 validated new addresses since the Census date.
+This results in a population density ratio of 1,225 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Arundel's growth rate exceeded that of its SA3 area (6.5%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 79.8% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, Arundel is expected to experience a population increase just below the median of regional areas across the nation by 2041.
-Based on the latest population numbers, the area is projected to gain an additional 1,652 persons over these 17 years, representing a total increase of 13.7%.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
+Considering projected demographic shifts, Arundel is expected to increase by just below the median of regional areas across the nation.
+Based on the latest annual ERP population numbers, the area is projected to increase by 1,652 persons to reach a total of approximately 13,592 by 2041, reflecting an overall increase of 13.7% over the 17-year period.

 Frequently Asked Questions - Population